RCC-M S8300 analysis laboratory

 Elemental analyzer

-The FILAB laboratory assists you with analysis according to the RCC-M S8300
+The FILAB laboratory supports you with RCC-M S8300 analysis

-Our expertise is particularly sought after in cases of:
+Our expertise is particularly sought in the event of:

 • Requalification of equipment in service

-Why choose FILAB for analysis according to the RCC-M S8300?
+Why choose FILAB for an RCC-M S8300 analysis?

 FAQ

 Yes.
-The RCC-M is the reference standard for the design and manufacture of mechanical equipment for PWR nuclear islands.
-Paragraph S8300 is essential to demonstrate the chemical conformity of the metallic materials used, particularly in pressure vessels.
+RCC-M is the reference standard for the design and manufacture of mechanical equipment for PWR nuclear islands.
+Section S8300 is essential to demonstrate the chemical compliance of the metallic materials used, particularly in pressure equipment.

-What types of chemical analysis are required by the RCC-M S8300?
+What types of chemical analysis are required by RCC-M S8300?

-The S8300 standard mandates quantitative chemical analyses to verify the exact composition of materials:
+S8300 requires quantitative chemical analysis to verify the exact composition of the materials:

 • major and alloying elements,